Ranitidine Zantac Precautions

 In 2004, researchers from the National Cancer Institute found a link between ranitidine and bladder cancer.
 The study noted that “N-Nitrosamines are known carcinogens, and nitrate ingestion has been related to bladder cancer risk.”

 The Zantac cancer attorneys at Baum Hedlund Aristei & Goldman have extensive experience aggressively fighting against pharmaceutical companies that manufacture and market unsafe drugs.
 We are using our formidable resources and in-depth experience to investigate ranitidine cancer claims and possible ranitidine lawsuits.

 The judge overseeing the federal Zantac multi-district litigation (MDL) appointed Baum Hedlund Aristei & Goldman attorney R. Brent Wisner to the Practices and Procedures team to help establish the protocols and methodology for litigating the tens of thousands of cases to be filed in the months and years to come.
-He is one of a select few attorneys to be appointed to the Zantac litigation leadership.

 Brent also serves as Co-Chair of the Zantac Litigation Group for American Association for Justice and has been invited to deliver numerous Zantac presentations at prestigious national lawyer conferences across the nation.